Quality Dental Care of Lakeland

 How Our Dentists Diagnose Gum Disease

-Dr. Mohammad Zaman, DDS is our periodontist, a dental specialty that involves three years of training beyond dental school and deals with the prevention, diagnosis, and treatment of gum disease.
-He is also qualified to treat severe periodontal problems using a range of surgical procedures including gum grafts or gum lifts.
+Dr. Mohammad Zaman, DDS, is our periodontist, a dental specialty that involves three years of training beyond dental school and deals with the prevention, diagnosis, and treatment of gum disease.
+He is also qualified to treat severe periodontal problems using a range of surgical procedures, including gum grafts or gum lifts.

 To diagnose gum disease, Dr. Zaman looks for signs of gum recession, evaluates your dental bite, and checks for loose teeth.
 He also uses a small instrument called a periodontal probe to measure the depth of the spaces between your teeth and gums that we refer to as periodontal pockets.
 If the depth of the pockets is greater than three millimeters, Dr. Zaman will recommend treatment to restore your gums to full health.